JohnStrunk/wahoo-results/docs/quickstart.rst

 Now you will tell |wr| where to find the start list files.

-Switch back to the |wr| application and go to the "Directories" tab.
+Switch back to the |wr| application and go to the :guilabel:`Directories` tab.
 The left side is where you set the location for the start list files.

-Click "Browse" and navigate to the directory where you saved the start lists in the previous step.
+Click :guilabel:`Browse` and navigate to the directory where you saved the start lists in the previous step.

 |wr| will read all the start lists and summarize them in the window.
 It will
 list the event number, description, and the number of heats in each event.

-If this looks good, press the "Export events to Dolphin..." button.
-This will write a ``dolphin_events.csv`` file into the start list directory.
+If this looks good, press the :guilabel:`Export events to Dolphin...` button.
+This will write a :file:`dolphin_events.csv` file into the start list directory.
 This file contains the event data for the Dolphin timing software.

 |clearfloat|